 Reduce Time Spent Indoors and Online

-Author and speaker Simon Sinek recently did an interview in which he discussed the dangers of social media and the growing attachment people, especially Millennials, have with cellphones.
+Author and speaker Simon Sinek recently did an interview in which he discussed the dangers of social media and the growing attachment people, especially Millennials, have to cellphones.
 Having been so inundated with social media and technology, people are struggling to engage with the real world.
-Sinek even cites a study conducted by Harvard in 2012, which revealed that texting and social media releases dopamine.
+Sinek even cites a study conducted by Harvard in 2012, which revealed that texting and social media release dopamine.
 The same chemicals that are attributed to smoking, gambling, and drinking are connected to social media activity.
-People are literally addicted to their smartphone.
+People are literally addicted to their smartphones.
 So when people encounter stressful situations, they’re turning to a device same as an alcoholic turns to the bottle.

 In order to fight the addiction, the temptation must be removed.
 As Sinek argues during the interview, job satisfaction, deep meaningful relationships, and innovation all happen in the real world, not online.
 Therefore, turn your phone off when you’re with your friends and family.
 Simply leave your phone at home and go for a walk.

 Did you know the Centers for Disease Control (CDC) considers sleep a public health crisis?
 It’s true!
 Sleep deprivation and disorders, like insomnia and sleep apnea, have serious physiological consequences.
 The medical community is recognizing sleep as a necessary part of human health.
 More recently, sleep deprivation has been connected to obesity, heart function, mental illnesses, such as anxiety and depression, as well as cognitive performance, stress, and accidents.
 Adding a few more hours of sleep every night may actually add several years to your life.